 Immersion™ Pilates Aquatics™ School ran it’s pioneering first course for Pilates Teachers to teach the Immersion™ Pilates Aquatics™ repertoire in the fall of 2015 in the East Bay and another one in May, 2016.

 We are excited to be sharing Booth 23 with the revered Marika Molnar (who will be sharing her Parasetter(r)) at the PMA conference in Indian Wells, CA in October, 2017.
+Come by our Booth 23 at the Pilates Method Alliance.
+Make an appointment for a Free IPA session at the PMA conference pool!

 We had a booth (27) at the Pilates Method Alliance in Arizona in October, 2016.
 It was exciting to be debuting IPA™.
 Thank you Alicia Ricci for helping.
-We had a blast sharing the fun in the pool with Jillian Hessel, Suzanne Reiman, Jan Dunn, Pam Khoury, Christine Ngo, Liz Chroman and many others!
+We had a blast sharing the fun in the pool with Jillian Hessel, Suzanne Reiman, Jan Dunn, Pam Khoury, Kristine Ngo, Liz Chroman and many others!
 Thank you everyone for coming by and trying it at the booth.
 We now have people signing up for the Moraga, Southern California and Miami courses for 2017.
 Thank you Anna Alvarez for offering to host the Miami course.
 Here are some pictures of the lovely Jillian Hessel:

 What people are saying about Immersion™ Pilates Aquatics™: